 Serious hikers can take on steep switchbacks ascending up hillsides while younger hikers can run and skip down paved paths.
 ADA accessible paths on some trails even make it possible for older or disabled hikers to participate as well.

-The gorgeous landscapes of North Georgia cannot be denied.
-To ensure that your stay is as exciting and wonderful as possible, here’s an outline of our hiking guide to help you make the most of the hiking trails in and around the area.
+The gorgeous landscapes of north Georgia cannot be denied.
+To ensure that your stay is as exciting and enjoyable as possible, here’s an outline of our hiking guide to help you make the most of the hiking trails in and around the area.

 - Why Hike North Georgia

 - Where Can I Go Hiking Around Helen Georgia

 - Take It Up A Notch With Trail Running